-- ◆ "Bright Start" College Savings Pool contributions and "College Illinois" Prepaid Tuition Program contributions from your Schedule M, Lines 10a and 10b. - Restoration of amounts held under claim of right from your Schedule M, Line 12. - ◆ Contributions to a job training project from your Schedule M, Line 13.
+- "Bright Start" or "Bright Directions" College Savings Pool contributions and "College Illinois" Prepaid Tuition Program contributions from your Schedule M, Other Additions and Subtractions for Individuals, Lines 10a, 10b, and 10c. - Restoration of amounts held under claim of right from your Schedule M, Line 12. - ◆ Contributions to a job training project from your Schedule M, Line 13.